 Let’s say you borrow $250,000 to buy a home at 4% interest for 30 years.
 4% interest for 30 years will be $179,674, so the total cost of a mortgage is $429,674.
 What does it mean?
 You’ll pay $429,674 for $250,000 value home.

 Sometimes you can buy another condo with only interest payment…

 On the other hand, 4% interest for 15 years will be $82,860.
 In that case, you’ll pay $332,860 for $250,000 value home.

 Moreover, if you borrow $150,000 to buy a townhouse at 4% interest for 15 years.
 4% interest for 15 years will be $49,716, so the total cost of a mortgage is $199,716.
 You’ll pay $199,716 for $150,000 value townhouse.

 Paying down your mortgage early reduces the amount that you’ll pay over time.

-I’m working on multiple side hustles to make extra money online.
-Side hustles and gig workers are great ways to make extra money for your emergency fund or mortgage payment.
+I’m working on multiple side jobs to make extra money online.
+Gig workers are great ways to make extra money for your emergency fund or mortgage payment.

-Keep track of spending help us to make a decision when we can pay the extra mortgage payment.
+Keeping track of spending helps us to make a decision when we can pay the extra mortgage payment.

 Also, budgeting helps ensure we don’t spend money we don’t have.
 Our 1st priority budget includes living expenses and taxes.
 We paid this first priority at first.
 And then, the remaining money goes to 2nd priority budget that includes an emergency fund, extra mortgage payments, vacations, wants, etc.